Naomi Magnus MBACP UKCP

 I have experience of working with clients presenting with a broad range of issues and welcome the opportunity to meet you and hear about your particular situation.

-Some of the issues I have experience of working with:
+Some issues I work with:

 Separation and divorce